The Anime Man: The Anime Man

-In February 2020, Bizinger joined alongside two other Youtubers, Thai-British Garnt Maneetapho (Gigguk) and Connor Colquhoun (CDawgVA) from Wales, in creating and hosting a weekly audio and video podcast called Trash Taste, where they discuss anime, manga, otaku culture, and their experiences while living in Japan.
+In February 2020, Bizinger joined alongside two other YouTubers, Thai-British Garnt Maneetapho (Gigguk) and Welsh Connor Colquhoun (CDawgVA), in creating and hosting a weekly audio and video podcast called Trash Taste, where they discuss anime, manga, otaku culture, and their experiences while living in Japan.
 The first episode was released on 5 June 2020 and all episodes are available on YouTube and major podcast platforms.
 In February 2022, Bizinger created a third channel, The Anime Man VODs, which feature recordings of his Twitch livestreams.

 Musical career

 Bizinger produces music under his other alias Ikurru and released an album on 18 December 2019 entitled A Picture Frame Full Of Memories, performing both piano and vocals.
 The album references his late grandfather Eishiro Suzuki.
-Bizinger has released two full-length albums as Ikurru, two EPs (including a collaborative EP with musician Grey Fox), and four standalone singles as of October 2021.
+Bizinger has released three full-length albums as Ikurru (including a collaborative album with composer Kevin Penkin), three EPs (including a collaborative EP with musician Gray Fox, currently known as Sinewave Fox), and four standalone singles as of October 2021.
 Bizinger sings and raps in both English and Japanese in his music.

+Business ventures

+In 2022, Bizinger announced the launch of Nonsense, a streetwear clothing brand he created.

 Personal life

-On 4 November 2016, both he and fellow YouTuber Agnes Diego (Akidearest) announced that they were in a relationship.
+On 4 November 2016, Bizinger and fellow YouTuber Agnes Diego (Akidearest) announced that they were in a relationship.
+On 25 April 2025, they got engaged.